ronaldbosma/blog/content/blog/deploy-azure-workbook-with-bicep/index.md

 You can then replace every value of `my-api-management-dev` with `${apimResourceName}` in the workbook definition string.

 The biggest downside of this solution is that the entire workbook definition is a serialized string on one line.
-This makes it difficult to make small changes directly in the definition or to see what has changed during a review.
+This makes it difficult to make minor changes directly in the definition or to see what has changed during a review.
 You'll also need to replace the environment specific values with parameters (or variables) after every change to the workbook and export of the ARM template.

 ### Deploy with Bicep object

-To solve this problem I convert the workbook JSON definition into a Bicep object.
+To solve this problem, I convert the workbook JSON definition into a Bicep object.
 It can be used inside the Bicep script and can be formatted for improved readability.

 The first step is to download the workbook definition.
 Open the workbook in Edit mode and click the Advanced Editor button.